-For admission to the Graduate School of Medical Sciences an applicant must (1) have a baccalaureate degree or the equivalent from a college or university of recognized standing, (2) have adequate preparation in the chosen field of study, and (3) show promise of ability to pursue advanced study and research, as judged by his or her previous record.
+For admission to the Graduate School of Medical Sciences an applicant must (1) have a baccalaureate degree or the equivalent from a college or university of recognized standing, (2) have adequate preparation in his chosen field of study, and (3) show promise of ability to pursue advanced study and research, as judged by his previous record.

-Candidates may be admitted in September, February, or July although places in the graduate programs for February and July may not be available because of prior commitments to applicants for September admission.
-Applicants should correspond with the respective field representatives in the Medical College Division or the unit chairpersons of the Sloan-Kettering Division.
+Candidates may be admitted in September, February, or July.
 All credentials must be received at least two months prior to enrollment, and the complete application with all supporting credentials must have been approved by the dean at least one month prior to enrollment.

 Inquiries about graduate study should be addressed to the Associate Dean of the Graduate School of Medical Sciences, 1300 York Avenue, New York, New York 10021 or to the Associate Director of the Sloan-Kettering Division, 444 East 68th Street, New York, New York 10021.
-These inquiries are referred to the appropriate field representative or unit chairperson who then corresponds directly with the prospective applicant and sends pertinent application material.
-This material must be completed and returned to the Office of the Associate Dean together with (1) official transcripts of records from all colleges and universities attended, (2) a statement of purpose of graduate study, and (3) two letters of recommendation from individuals in academic positions who know the applicant professionally.
+These inquiries are referred to the appropriate Field Representative(s) or Unit Chairman who then corresponds directly with the prospective applicant and sends pertinent application material.
+This must be completed and returned to the Office of the Associate Dean together with (1) official transcripts of records from all colleges and universities attended, (2) a statement of purpose of graduate study, and (3) two letters of recommendation from individuals in academic positions who know the applicant professionally.
 In addition, scores from the Graduate Record Examinations may be required by individual fields to aid in their evaluation.

 The completed application and all supporting documents are reviewed by the Field (or Division) Credentials Committee.
 Applicants considered potentially acceptable are usually called for a personal interview.
-At the time of interview, after discussing his or her interests with the members of the field, the applicant may tentatively select a major sponsor.
-If accepted by the field, an application is returned to the associate dean who may refer it to the General Committee for final review and decision.
-A student is formally notified of acceptance for study in the Graduate School of Medical Sciences by a letter from the associate dean.
+At the time of interview, after discussing his interests with the members of the field, the applicant may tentatively select a major sponsor.
+If accepted by the field, his application is returned to the associate dean who may refer it to the General Committee for final review and decision.
+A student is formally notified of his acceptance for study in the Graduate School of Medical Sciences by a letter from the associate dean.